Ward of court

-A Ward who has dependants has a legal duty to maintain them and the Office of Wards of Court will make arrangements to provide for their maintenance and benefit according to their needs and the Ward's means.
+A ward who has dependants has a legal duty to maintain them and the Office of Wards of Court makes arrangements to provide for their maintenance and benefit according to their needs and the ward's means.

 Relief and payment of income tax

-Wards have the same requirement to submit income tax returns as other taxpayers but the return is signed by the Committee on behalf of the Ward, or by the Ward's accountant, if they employed one before being brought into Wardship.
+Wards have the same requirement to submit income tax returns as other taxpayers.
+However, the return is signed by the committee on behalf of the ward, or by the ward's accountant, if they employed one before being brought into wardship.